 Year-end accounts and UAE corporate tax

 UAE corporate tax requires every taxable person to file an annual CT return.
 The Federal Tax Authority (FTA) requires the return to be filed within nine months of the end of the tax period.
-For a December 31 year-end, the deadline is September 30 the following year.
+For a December 31 financial year-end, the deadline is September 30 the following year.

 For the corporate tax obligations specific to your business structure, see our UAE corporate tax services.